Mouth and throat cancer

-Find out more about MPL cancer, including how common it is and ways to reduce your risk
+Find out more about mouth and throat cancer, including how common it is and ways to reduce your risk

-Mouth, pharynx and larynx cancer (or mouth and throat cancer) is the eighth most common cancer in the UK.
+Mouth and throat cancer, also known as mouth, pharynx and larynx or MPL cancer, is the eighth most common cancer in the UK.
 In 2017, 11,336 new cases were diagnosed*.

 What is mouth and throat cancer?